trimstray/nginx-admins-handbook/doc/RULES.md

 # Performance

-Go to the **[⬆ Main TOC](https://github.com/trimstray/nginx-admins-handbook#table-of-contents)** or **[⬆ What's next? - TOC](https://github.com/trimstray/nginx-admins-handbook#toc-performance)**
+Go to the **[⬆ Table of Contents](https://github.com/trimstray/nginx-admins-handbook#table-of-contents)** or **[⬆ What's next?](https://github.com/trimstray/nginx-admins-handbook#whats-next)** section.

-NGINX is a insanely fast, but you can adjust a few things to make sure it's as fast as possible for your use case.
+  > :pushpin:&nbsp; NGINX is a insanely fast, but you can adjust a few things to make sure it's as fast as possible for your use case.

 - **[Base Rules](#base-rules)**
 - **[Debugging](#debugging)**